 Managing the messages and comments your business receives means that you have to stay on top of which user said what.
 This is more difficult when you aren’t getting specific updates about each individual user.

 When you open your inbox in Business Manager, you’ll receive notifications that say, “Person A and Person B commented on your post.”
 It doesn’t specify in the notification which post you should be paying attention to.
 You need to open up the whole post to see the context of the conversation.

 Quick things to point out: Facebook misaligned the order of the comments, noted 2 engagements when there were 3 comments.
 As you can imagine, this would make it much harder to check post metrics when there are hundreds of comments.

-The good news is that Sotrender’s moderation allows you to differentiate each user’s notifications.
+The good news is that Sotrender’s social inbox allows you to differentiate each user’s notifications.
 The comments are organized in an efficient way for you to keep up with new notifications and keep the context in mind.
 Every notification “tile” on the left is a new notification, and new tiles are stacked on top (if the same user commented several times).
-Actually, Sotrender is the only tool in its niche that organizes their comments into Gmail-style threads.
+Actually, Sotrender is the only tool in its category that organizes their comments into Gmail-style threads.

-It’s a useful aspect of the design because you can keep track of the changes in the conversation.
+The design is useful because you can keep track of the changes in the conversation.
 You’ll be able to categorize your customers according to their previous comments and adjust your response to them.
 By doing so, you can take care of your most loyal customers and determine which one is a spammer.

 Here’s a comparison for Sotrender vs. Business Manager

 You can see the beginning of the post underneath the user’s comment.
 Additionally, on the right-hand side, you’ll see the full post preview with the user’s comments nested.